AcademiaActivated/ScholarSight/README.md

 ## Sections of Scholar Sight

 #### Part 1 of 10: The Scholar Sight Architecture Audit
-_"Do you obsess over your outline?"_
-Review the anatomy of your academic writing
+Review the anatomy of your academic writing: _"Do you obsess over your outline?"_
 Study the Scholar Sight Architecture Audit to improve the interconnection of important features in your academic writing.

 #### Part 2 of 10: The Scholar Sight Typography Audit
-_"Do you punctuate properly?"_
-Review the rhythm of your academic writing
+Review the rhythm of your academic writing:  _"Do you punctuate properly?"_
 Study the Scholar Sight Typography Audit to perfect the pattern of punctuation in your academic writing.